 Wednesday, June 8

-Due to its popularity, the pecan is one of the most recently domesticated major crops, even though Native Americans and colonists considered them a delicacy since time immemorial.
+Due to its popularity, the pecan is one of the most recently domesticated major crops, even though Native Americans and colonists have considered them a delicacy since time immemorial.

 The pecan tree is an excellent investment for anyone with some open ground and a love of the rich buttery nut.
 After becoming established, a pecan tree can produce edible fruit for as much as three hundred years, guaranteeing that any planting will bring joy for many generations to come.